sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

 ### Reworking the `src/` folder

-In the `src/` folder, you'll find a file named `polyfills.ts` that may contains polyfills, small pieces of code used to provide a compatibility layer for newer features.
+In the `src/` folder, you'll find a file named `polyfills.ts` that may contain polyfills, small pieces of code used to provide a compatibility layer for newer features.
 If you're targetting recent browsers, you can get rid of this file and just add the `zone.js` import at the top of `main.ts`:

 ```typescript
 // Add this at the top of main.ts